-Flat Roof vs Pitched Roof for Your Extension: UK Costs, Pros, and Cons
+Flat Roof vs Pitched Roof Extension Compared

 The roof is one of the first design decisions when planning an extension - and it affects far more than just how the building looks.
 Your choice between flat and pitched impacts cost, planning permission, internal ceiling height, natural light options, and long-term maintenance.
 Neither option is universally better; the right choice depends on your property, your budget, and your priorities.